dmdevgo/RxPM/README.md

 ```kotlin
 pm.inProgress bindTo progressBar.visibility()
 ```
 Usually there is already a data source or the state is derived from other states.
-In this case, it’s convenient to describe the rx-chain using lambda like as shown bellow:
+In this case, it’s convenient to describe this using lambda like as shown below:
 ```kotlin
 // Disable a button during the request
 val buttonEnabled = state(false) {